Propaganda in Augustan Rome: Charismatic

-This coin type, although not as significant as legalistic coinage, did have some effect in creating and maintaining the emperor's image.
+This coin type, although not as significant as legalistic coinage, also had some effect in creating and maintaining the emperor's image.

-An example of this is through Augustus' coin in celebration of his conquest of Egypt.
-The symbolic win over the so-called barbaric East was an establishment of Augustus' might and force as he was able to eliminate the civil strife that had continually plagued Rome after Caesar's death.
-This was a feature worth perpetuating through architecture, poetry, and coins, which would be distributed to every part of the empire.
+An example of this is Augustus' coin in celebration of his conquest of Egypt.
+The symbolic victory over the so-called barbaric East established Augustus' might and force, as it allowed him to eliminate the civil strife that had continually plagued Rome after Caesar's death.
+This theme was also used in other types of Augustan propaganda.